10 Frequently Asked Dog Questions

 - I'm feeding my dog a good frozen raw food commercially blended diet.
 He seems to be doing fine on it.
 Why would I need to supplement?
 Are supplements really necessary?
 No they're not, but I think it's wise to consider the benefits of supplementation anyway.
 Think about this.
 It's widely known that food today is not as nutritious as it was years ago.
 Soils are depleted of nutrients, and so, the food animals that graze from these lands are likewise depleted whether those lands be certified organic, or not.
 Supplementing can help to replace missing nutrients.
 You say that you're feeding your dog a frozen commercial blended raw food, but you don't mention what's in the blend or whether or not, you're feeding your dog anything else at all, expect the raw blend.
 So I would have to conclude from your dog question, that your dog is getting only the raw blended food every day.
 That's boring, and there are certainly more fresh foods you could consider that would provide more nutrients.
 Supplements, and especially herbs provide a wide range of missing nutrients that would be helpful here, if you don't want to feed anything other than your raw blend.
 Also, we all live in a toxic world.
 At the very least, some supplementing to help your dog's liver stay healthy would be at the top of my priority list!

-Ask Your Own Dog Questions Now, Do it here
+Ask Your Own Dog Questions Right Here

 - Simply use the convenient form below.
 Tell me as much as you can about your dog's health history and current health challenge.
 I'll give you my best answer.